ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/soil_implementation.md

    fungi.

 The model contains four functional groups (bacteria, saprotrophic fungi, arbuscular mycorrhizal fungi, and ectomycorrhizal fungi).
-The parameters associated with each group are stored using a [MicrobialGroupConstants data class](virtual_ecosystem.models.soil.microbial_groups.MicrobialGroupConstants), and the full set required for the simulation is constructed using the [make_full_set_of_microbial_groups function](virtual_ecosystem.models.soil.microbial_groups.make_full_set_of_microbial_groups).
 Similarly, enzyme classes are distinguished by whether they were produced by fungi or bacteria and by what substrate they break down ({term}`MAOM` or {term}`POM`).
 So, there is a total of four enzyme classes in the model.

-The parameters associated with each class are stored in an [SoilEnzymeClass data class](virtual_ecosystem.models.soil.model_config.SoilEnzymeClass).
+If you want to understand the model flow in greater detail, please consult the [soil model API documentation](../../api/models/soil.md).

 ## Model variables